tikzit/tikzit/README.md

     $ brew install qt5
     $ brew install poppler --with-qt

-This doesn't add Qt binaries to the `$PATH` by default, so you may wish either run:
+This doesn't add Qt binaries to the `$PATH` by default, so you may wish to either run:

     $ brew link --force qt5